ckarwin/COSI/Data_Challenge_Home/README.md

 8. The client code calls Run_Data_Challenge_module.py </b>
   - Run the help command in the client code for a description of the function inputs.

+9. The energy range of the sources in the source library can easily be modified using Source_Library/Make_Sources/make_sources.py.
+  - Change power_low and power_high at top of code.

 </pre>